 Yes, through pre-registration campaigns available exclusively on Google Play.
 These campaigns drive users to a 'Pre-register' button on your Play Store listing before the app is live.
 Pre-registration CPIs are extremely low, typically $0.05-0.30 per pre-registration per Google Play's developer documentation, because there is no immediate conversion commitment.

-However, expect only 15-25% of pre-registered users to actually install on launch day.
+However, mobile apps commonly see only a fraction of pre-registered users actually install on launch day.
 Running pre-registration campaigns 4-6 weeks before launch with a $50-200/day budget is a cost-effective way to build a Day 1 install base.

 Looking to scale your mobile app growth with performance creative that delivers results?
 Talk to RocketShip HQ to learn how our frameworks can work for your app.